DominicBreuker/deep-learning-essentials/README.md

 Below is an overview of what you will find in this repository.
 Each folder contains it's own readme with detailed instructions.

+## Disclaimer

+This is work in progress and currently extremely unorganized.
+Use at your own risk.
+You are for sure encountering lots of obstacles in getting started ;)

 ## Overview of content

 ### images